 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-After researching and extensively testing the top 14 project management software tools currently out there, we found that:
+After researching and extensively testing the top 14 project management software tools currently out there, we found that the best Jira alternatives are:

-- monday.com (4.7/5) is the best Jira alternative for a simple layout with excellent customization
+- monday.com (4.7/5), which is the best Jira alternative for a simple layout with excellent customization

-- ClickUp is the best free Jira alternative & our top-performing provider (4.8/5), with a cheap paid plan functioning as a “work OS”
+- ClickUp, which is the best free Jira alternative & our top-performing provider (4.8/5), with a cheap paid plan functioning as a “work OS”

 Jira is a titan in the project management software world, but many businesses may find creating projects and workflows demands a steep learning curve.
-Although Jira is a great fit for tech and development teams, its automation system and hard-to-navigate interface aren't the easiest to use and this can mean that some teams aren't particularly fond of it, despite the affordable pricing.
+Although Jira will be a great fit for you if you’re part of a tech or software development team, its automation system and hard-to-navigate interface aren’t the easiest to use and this can mean that some teams aren’t particularly fond of it, despite the affordable pricing.
+That being said, there are other cheap providers available.

-If you've found out that Jira isn't for your team, then take a look at eight competitors that we think beat Jira in one way or another.
+If you’ve found out that Jira isn’t for your team, take a look at our top 7 Jira alternatives, which we think beat the tech-focused provider in one way or another.
 They may not all trump Jira in every single area, but each platform listed here will reign supreme in some regard.

 ---|---|---|---|---|---|---|---|